Chocolate Cheesecake Cupcakes with Cherry Hearts (Valentine’s Day Cupcakes)

 - Beat until combined, then fold in the remaining 4 ounces of mini chocolate chips.

-- Line about 20 cupcake tins with paper liners.
+- Line about 20 cupcake tins with paper liners (try these heart themed liners!).
 Add 1 tablespoon of the cupcake batter to each one.

 - Add one tablespoon of cheesecake filling on top of the cupcake batter.